 ASB and ASE Inheritance analyses using CEU trio

 The CEU trio is a well-studied family and with multiple ChIP-seq studies performed on different TFs.
 Previous studies have also presented allele-specific inheritance.11,18 Here, after uniformly processing datasets from multiple studies, we are able to analyze and compare the heritability of ASE and ASB across two DNA-binding proteins in a consistent manner (Figure 3; see Methods).
-For the DNA-binding protein CTCF and PU.1, we observe a high parent-child correlation (Figure 3, Supp Table 3), denoting great similarity in allelic directionality (Pearson’s correlation, r ≥ 0.77 in both parent-child plots).
+For the DNA-binding protein CTCF and PU.1 (also SPI1 or spleen focus forming virus proviral integration proto-oncogene), we observe a high parent-child correlation (Figure 3, Supp Table 3), denoting great similarity in allelic directionality (Pearson’s correlation, r ≥ 0.77 in both parent-child plots).
 We also observe considerable heritability in ASE, but to a lesser degree.
 In general, the high inheritance of allele-specific SNVs observed in the same allelic direction from parent to child also implies a sequence dependency in allele-specific behavior.

 Allele-specific variants and enrichment analyses